Prospective students must meet the following prior to entering our program:

 - A bachelor of arts or sciences from an accredited institution of higher education

-- The equivalent mastery of two years of classical and modern Hebrew (prospective students can learn more on our Hebrew learning page and take the free Hebrew practice test).
+- The equivalent mastery of two years of classical and modern Hebrew (prospective students can learn more on our Hebrew learning page and take the free Hebrew practice exam by emailing [email protected]).
 Note that this is not a test of admissions, but merely a way for you to think about Hebrew and a way for us to help you gain the skills you need

 - The equivalent mastery of two years of Tanakh and Jewish history

 - A working understanding of Talmud/Halacha as it pertains to daily life, lifecycle and holidays